mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 through the network.
 To use it, you must save the keys corresponding to the addresses where the funds are stored in a separate file to use during signing.*

+Note that each address has a unique ID (the ‘MMGen ID’) consisting of its Seed ID, its address type (‘L’ for Legacy, ‘S’ for Segwit), and its number (index).
+Legacy and Segwit addresses may be imported into the same tracking wallet;
+they're generated from different sub-seeds, so you needn't worry about key reuse.

 Now that your addresses are being tracked, you may go ahead and send some BTC to them over the Bitcoin network.
-If you send 0.1, 0.2, 0.3 and 0.4 BTC respectively, for example, your address listing will look something like this after the transactions have been confirmed:
+If you send 0.1, 0.2, 0.3 and 0.4 BTC respectively, your address listing will look like this after the transactions have confirmed:

 		$ mmgen-tool listaddresses
 		MMGenID       COMMENT    BALANCE
-		89ABCDEF:1  Donations    0.1
+		89ABCDEF:L:1  Donations    0.1
-		89ABCDEF:2  Storage 1    0.2
+		89ABCDEF:L:2  Storage 1    0.2
-		89ABCDEF:3  Storage 2    0.3
+		89ABCDEF:L:3  Storage 2    0.3
-		89ABCDEF:4  Storage 3    0.4
+		89ABCDEF:L:4  Storage 3    0.4
 		TOTAL: 1 BTC

 #### <a name='a_ct'>Create a transaction (online computer)</a>